nts-sms/CEPPM/README.md

 1. **Clone the repository**:
    `git clone https://github.com/nts-sms/CEPPM`
 2. **Install dependencies**:
-   `pip install numpy matplotlib scipy jupyter`
+   `pip install numpy scipy matplotlib pandas seaborn`
 3. **Run the simulation**:
    Open and run `CEPPM_2026.ipynb` in a CoLab environment to generate the plots shown in the paper.